d-silveira/Flutter_Medias_Picker/README.md

 # media_picker

 Flutter plugin to get pictures and videos.
+It allows you to select one or more images from gallery or camera, without needing to switch provider.
+It also allows you to select both images and videos if you wish

 ## Getting Started

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-**This Plugin is under development, but alredy works in IOS and Android**
+**This Plugin is under development.
+It works in IOS and Android**

 Forked from [Flutter Medias Picker](https://github.com/lubritto/Flutter_Medias_Picker)